jeanleecole/archive/pages/Projects/metzerott_formatted.md

 can make the burden of life less heavy," he said, "and so will I so far as we can control our own fate.
 It has been all the creed I could boast of for many years, Alice, to say, 'I believe there are those whom I must live to help.'
 I give it to you, now, in return for that of which I have robbed you; take it for what it is worth."

-"I believe there are those whom I must live to help, "she repeated slowly."It is a better creed than poor Jennie's, Fred.
-'I believe there are those whom I must live to help!'"A sudden light came to her eyes, a smile to her lips.
+"I believe there are those whom I must live to help," she repeated slowly.
+"It is a better creed than poor Jennie's, Fred.
+'I believe there are those whom I must live to help!'&rdquo; A sudden light came to her eyes, a smile to her lips.
 "I will begin with you!" she cried.
 "Why, how abominably selfish I am, to keep you here talking theology, when you are tired to death and half starved, I dare say."

 "My comforts are at least all ready for me," he answered, smiling, with a glance at the tempting meal upon the table, and the coffee-pot, and little dish of fried oysters keeping hot before the fire.